Miaoyx323/stCancer/README.md

 install_github("Miaoyx323/stCancer")
 ```

-## Usage
+## Data
-The vignette of HighlyRegionalGenes can be found in the project [wiki](https://github.com/Miaoyx323/stCancer/wiki).
+Here, we provide some [example data of HCC](http://lifeome.net/supp/livercancer-st/data.htm).
+You can download them and run scripts in [wiki](hhh) to understand the workflow of stCancer.